jimshew/docker-evilginx/README.md

 ## Support Info

-* Shell access whilst the container is running: `docker exec -it evilginx /bin/bash`
+* Shell access whilst the container is running: `docker run -it --entrypoint sh evilginx `
 * To monitor the logs of the container in realtime: `docker logs -f evilginx`

 ## Building locally